 The Australian electricity transmission company Powerlink Queensland owns and operates Queensland’s high voltage electricity transmission network.
 In this digital substation project, Hitachi Energy drew on its extensive experience with non-conventional instrument transformers (NCITs) to replace the originally installed proprietary process bus with IEC 61850 technology and connected the primary (high-voltage) equipment to the substation protection and control devices more effectively, improvig the reliability and availability of the optimized substations.

 In 2011 the first commercial process bus installation, the so called digital substation, was successfully put into operation.
-This first digital substation outside of China was only the first of a series of six outdoor substations with process bus and NCIT technolgy.
+This first digital substation outside of China was only the first of a series of six outdoor substations with process bus and NCIT technology.
 The second and the third substations were put in service in 2013 and 2014 respectively.

 In this project, Powerlink Queensland makes use of the SAS600 station automation system from Hitachi Energy, Relion® 670 series protection and control IEDs and the REB500 distributed busbar and breaker failure protection system.